- 11 min. read

 Facebook post idea #2: Share videos

-Next on our list of Facebook business post ideas is videos.
-Videos are a popular form of content that people enjoy consuming.
 The average U.S. adult spends at least five hours each day watching videos, making it an incredible engagement tool for your business.
+When you post videos on Facebook, you have dozens of options for the types of videos you can post.

 Facebook post idea #3: Give a behind the scenes look at your business